Kong/docs.konghq.com/app/_hub/kong-inc/opentelemetry/overview/_index.md

 #### Log scopes

 Two different kinds of logs are exported: **Request** and **Non-Request** scoped.
-The former are logs that are directly associated with requests, they are produced during the request lifecycle.
-Example: logs generated during a plugin's Access phase.
+  * Request logs are directly associated with requests.
+They are produced during the request lifecycle.
+For example, this could be logs generated during a plugin's Access phase.
-The latter are logs that are not directly associated with a request, they are produced outside the request lifecycle.
-Examples logs generated asynchronously or during a worker's startup.
+  * Non-request logs are not directly associated with a request.
+They are produced outside the request lifecycle.
+For examples, this could be logs generated asynchronously or during a worker's startup.

 #### Log level